 Subsection (b) states a well-accepted exception to the presumption of unlimited authority.
-If a power of appointment can be exercised only with the joinder of an adverse party, the power is not a general power.
-An adverse party, as defined in Section 102(1), is an individual who has a substantial beneficial interest in the trust or other property arrangement that would be adversely affected by the exercise or nonexercise of the power in favor of the power holder, the power holder's estate, or the creditors of either.
+If a power of appointment can be exercised only with the consent or joinder of an adverse party, the power is not a general power.
+An adverse party is an individual who has a substantial beneficial interest in the trust or other property arrangement that would be adversely affected by the exercise or nonexercise of the power in favor of the power holder, the power holder's estate, or the creditors of either.
 Consider the following examples.